How It Works

 • Noise runtime resolution picks one family per dataset in mixture mode, then propagates through node-level samplers.

-• Split, postprocess, and missingness run in-generation.
+• Split, target postprocess, and optional missingness run in-generation.

 • Classification split validity is enforced before bundle emission.

-Canonical postprocess behavior:
+Current public postprocess behavior:

 5) Metadata and output emission